Stanford-BioE80/Stanford-BioE80.github.io/_docs/w3ps.md

 <href="/assets/images/PSET-3.fig1.png"><img src="/assets/images/PSET-3.fig1.png">
 <figure >

-Consider two different genetic logic devices (AND, XOR) that are responsive to proteins A and B as inputs (“truth tables” or input/output relationship are given for each gate).
-Sketch the expected output (C) for each device as a function of the A and B inputs (draw on the figure below if useful).
+Consider two different genetic logic devices (AND, XOR) that are responsive to proteins A and B as inputs and that produce an output C. For each, use 1-2 sentences to describe the logic being implemented in words.
+Then sketch the signal (in this case, concentration) for the expected output (C) for each device as a function of the inputs that are shown (draw on the figures below if useful).

-**Hint-1** For each logic gate use the corresponding truth table.
+**Hint** For each logic gate, "truth tables" or input/output relationships are given.
+Use the corresponding truth table for the AND and XOR devices.

-**Hint-2** Each logic gate takes in two inputs, ligands A and B, then computes some output C to realize a spatially defined pattern across the population of cells (pink).

 **Figure-2** Cells with genetic logic devices-1: AND Gate.
 <figure>
 <href="/assets/images/PSET3.fig2.png"><img src="/assets/images/PSET3.fig2.png">
 <figure >

-**Figure-3** Cells with genetic logic devices-1: XOR Gate.
+**Figure-3** Cells with genetic logic devices-2: XOR Gate.
 <figure>
 <href="/assets/images/PSET3.fig3.png"><img src="/assets/images/PSET3.fig3.png">
 <figure >